MirelaVoinea/Personal_Project/README.md

 There are 4 CSV files, every file representing a month of historical trip data, from January 2024 to April 2024.
 Each CSV file organizes its data into 13 columns.
 Each column is named using proper naming conventions:
 - "ride_id" - string format, unique identifier for each ride
-- "rideable_type" - string format, there are 3 types of bikes: electric, classic or docked
+- "rideable_type" - string format, there are 2 types of bikes: electric and classic
 - "started_at" - date format, date and hour when the ride started
 - "ended_at" -date format, date and hour when the ride ended
 - "start_station_name" - string format, name of the station where ride started